 What is the academic panel and why was it set up?

-The panel is made up of nine academics with a wide range of experience including regulatory economics, competition economics, behavioural economics, statistics and econometrics, and economic evaluation.
+The panel is made up of twelve academics with a wide range of experience including regulatory economics, competition economics, behavioural economics, statistics and econometrics, and economic evaluation.

 The aim of the panel is to: